-Pure joy: shopping for non essentials!
-How we’ve missed the fairs, exhibitions and private views: the furniture, the sculptures and paintings, the ceramic pots and all the things that make a home that little bit more special.
+Pure joy as we now shop for non essentials!
+How we’ve missed the fairs, the exhibitions and the private views.
+And we’ve missed the furniture, the sculptures and paintings, the ceramic pots and all the things that make a home that little bit more special.

-So long was lockdown in the UK that we almost missed the first crafts fair this year in the brilliant Chelsea Design Centre at Imperial Wharf – London’s chic interiors mecca on the River Thames.
+So long was lockdown in the UK that we almost missed the first crafts fair this year.
+It’s held in the brilliant Chelsea Design Centre at Imperial Wharf – London’s chic interiors mecca on the River Thames.

-Apart from stunning porcelain, clay and canvas pieces, the fair featured a series of talks and small receptions…an Alladin’s cave for conoisseurs.
+Apart from stunning porcelain, clay and canvas pieces, the fair featured a series of talks and small receptions.
+It’s an Aladdin’s cave for connoisseurs.

-The Design Centre is a labyrinth of luxury shops and studios by the glamourous Chelsea Harbour.
-Several restaurants and cafes serve staff and shoppers who are among some of the most discerning in the world of interiors.
+The Design Centre is a labyrinth of luxury shops and studios by the glamorous Chelsea Harbour.
+In addition, several restaurants and cafes serve staff and shoppers who are among some of the most discerning in the world of interiors.

 Shopping for non essentials: Lots Road and other crafts shops

-Lots Road auctioneers are only a stone’s throw away as well as small crafty design boutiques – not to forget one of our favourites, Nordic Style wihch is a haven for fans of the Swedish look: Gustavian furniture.
+There are small crafty design boutiques and not to forget one of our favourites, Nordic Style which is a haven for fans of the Swedish look, which is the Gustavian furniture.

-If you don’t know Gustavian, do please read our post here which shows it in detail – it is beautiful, inspired by grand, old French glamour but pared down Scandi style.
+If you don’t know Gustavian, do please read our post here which shows it in detail.
+Gustavian style is beautiful, inspired by grand, old French glamour but pared down to suit Scandi style.
 It is a light and pretty mix of urban sophistication and country style.